 The Coral Sea and Ribbon Reefs outstanding scuba diving expeditions

 This Coral Sea region covers an area of 15,000 kilometres along the north Queensland coast.
-The Coral Reef is east of the Great Barrier Reef with exceptional visibility and large fish.
+The Coral Reef is east of the Great Barrier Reef, with exceptional visibility and large fish.

 How to Dive the Coral Sea?

-A couple of different liveaboard companies sail from Cairns on a week-long dive vacation to the Ribbon Reefs, a portion of the Great Barrier Reef and out to a remote reef, often Osprey reef, in the Coral Seas.
+A couple of liveaboard companies sail from Cairns on a week-long dive vacation to the Ribbon Reefs, a portion of the Great Barrier Reef and out to a remote reef, often an Osprey reef, in the Coral Seas.

-The liveaboards use different sailing dates, and some will start with the ribbon Reefs, and others will head to the Coral Sea from Cairns.
+The liveaboards use different sailing dates, some will start with the ribbon Reefs, and others will head to the Coral Sea from Cairns.

 These trips can be either.

 Seven days are covering the Coral Sea and Ribbon Reefs.
-Or for travellers short of time, a choice of a four days Coral Sea trip or three days Ribbon Reefs
+Or, for travellers short of time, a choice of a four days Coral Sea trip or three days Ribbon Reefs

 Ribbon Reef Section